Underside plastics.

 I previously documented the original E46 M3 oil cooler design and its plastic sleeve in the entry "A little more".

-The undertray is laser cut from 5251 aluminum and weighs +/- 3.6 kg (7.9 lbs).
-It's adding a few pounds to the front end.
+To begin with, the undertray is laser cut from 5251 aluminum and weighs +/- 3.6 kg (7.9 lbs).
+While adding a few pounds to the front end, it also improves durability, ground clearance and aesthetics; it is powdercoated in satin black.

-It is fitted with threaded inserts and the matching hardware to install the undertray.
+The Performance Aluminum Undertray is fitted with threaded inserts and the matching hardware to install the undertray.
+Each bolt come with a washer for proper torquing.

 What wasn't even on my radar to begin with ended up as another example of using contemporary knowledge to benefit our classics.